vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tpsm-ag-on-vsphere-ref.md

 <a id=key-concepts-of-tanzu-platform> </a>

 ### **Key Concepts of Tanzu Platform**
-This section provides conceptual information about features and objects in Tanzu Platform.
+This section provides conceptual information about key concepts of Tanzu Platform.

 **Project**